TYPO3-Solr/ext-solr/Documentation/Releases/Archive/solr-release-9-0.rst

 The migration to solarium required several changes in EXT:solr and all add-on's and we will provide compabtility releases for them as well.

-With the move to solarium we donated some parts to the solarium API (e.g. the solr core handling).
+With the move to solarium we donated some parts to the solarium API (e.g. the Solr core handling).
 This allows us to remove some redundant logic in EXT:solr in the future.

 Thanks: